Euromethod

 Euromethod is a method for managing procurement processes of Information Services.
 It focuses on contract management.

 Euromethod consists of three books: a reference manual, a dictionary and a collection of annexes.
 Euromethod's first release was in 1996.

-It has evolved in ISPL (Information Services Procurement Library), which has published a set of manuals.
+It has evolved into the Information Services Procurement Library (ISPL), which has published a set of manuals.

 History

 Euromethod is the result of a European project ordered and funded by DGIII (Industry) of the European Commission.
 It has been achieved by a consortium containing Sema Group (France), BT Group (UK), Cap-Volmac (The Netherlands), CGI (France), Datacentralen (Denmark), EMSC (Consortium of Bull-Olivetti-Siemens), Finsiel (Italy), INA (Portugal), Indra (Spain), and Softlab (Germany).
 The project Director was Marcel Franckson.

 The reference version has been written in English.
 It has been translated into French, German, Italian, Spanish, Portuguese, Dutch and Danish.

-Domain of Euromethod

-Information SystemFranckson, M. and Verhoef, editors (1999), ‘Introduction to ISPL’, Information Services Procurement Library, ten Hagen & Stam, Den Haag, The Netherlands, Commission Centrale des Marchés et Ministère de l'Industrie, 1995, Eurométhode: un projet pour de meilleurs systèmes d'information, France, Franckson M., june 1991, 'Le Projet Eurométhode', in Normatique.